Suspected cases of potentially deadly mosquito-borne virus reported in Midwest

 The Indiana State Department of Health (ISDH) is urging residents to protect themselves from mosquito bites following reports of a probable human case of Eastern equine encephalitis (EEE).

-The EEE virus – more commonly found in horses – can cause serious illness and has a fatality rate of around 33 percent or higher in humans.
+The EEE virus – more commonly found in horses – can cause serious illness and has a fatality rate of around 33% or higher in humans.

 “Eastern equine encephalitis virus disease is rare in humans but can cause permanent complications and even death,” Indiana State Health Commissioner Kris Box said in a press release.